hdgarrood/purescript-numeric-hierarchy-guide/euclidean-rings.rst

 In fact it's the exact same definition except that we just replace :math:`\mathbb{Z}` with :math:`R`.
 The definition of "common divisors" also immediately generalises with no extra effort required.
-However, it's less obvious how to define a *greatest* common divisor, since we might not have a good way of ordering elements of an arbitrary integral domain.
+However, it's less obvious how to define a *greatest* common divisor, since we might not be able to say whether whether an element of an arbitrary integral domain is greater than some other element.
 We address this as follows:

 Let :math:`a, b, d \in R` and suppose :math:`d \mid a` and also :math:`d \mid b`, that is, :math:`d` is a common divisor of :math:`a` and :math:`b`.
-We say that :math:`d` is a **greatest common divisor** of :math:`a` and :math:`b` if for any other common divisor :math:`d'` of :math:`a` and :math:`b`, we have that :math:`d' \mid d`.
+We say that :math:`d` is a *greatest common divisor* of :math:`a` and :math:`b` if for any other common divisor :math:`d'` of :math:`a` and :math:`b`, we have that :math:`d' \mid d`.